saltkid/dotfiles/README.md

 # dotfiles
 @saltkid's dotfiles for WSL, Debian unstable.
-Inclused an build script to get GUI apps working.
+Includes a build script to get GUI apps working.
 Has editable package lists to add more packages, zsh plugins, and nerd fonts on build.
 # Setup
+This build script assumes a fresh newly installed Debian on WSL.
+This is because when the build fails, the script will try to undo the build process, which includes the entire `~/.config` directory for example since a fresh install of Debian on WSL does not have that.

 ```bash
 git clone --recurse-submodules -j8 https://github.com/saltkid/dotfiles.git $HOME/dotfiles
 cd $HOME/dotfiles